hazelcast/hazelcast-jet/site/docs/api/pipeline.md

 #### Preserving Event Order

-As mentioned above, Jet models the data processing job as a pipeline model.
-A pipeline consists of stages and each stage except sink and source accepts the events from previous stages, processes these events, and then passes the transformed events to the next downstream stage.
-Jet creates multiple tasklets (also called coroutine) for each stage to process each stage in a parallel manner, and the processed data is transferred between tasklets of separate stages.
-Keeping the order of processed events in a pipeline depends on how the event transfer between the stages takes place.
+As mentioned above, Jet models the data processing job as a pipeline.
+The pipeline consists of stages and each stage (except sources) accepts the events from upstream stages, processes the events, and passes the transformed events to the downstream stage.
+Jet creates multiple tasklets (also called coroutine) for each stage to parallelize the processing.
+Data is transferred among tasklets of subsequent stages using various routing strategies.
+Ordering of events depends on the selected strategy.

-By default, Jet adopts a round-robin manner in data transfer between stages to shape the data traffic as well as possible.
-This means that an event that comes out of any processing tasklet of a stage can go to any tasklet of the downstream stage.
-Since we do not apply any restriction to data flow with this data transfer method, we get the best performance with it.
-However, it is not possible to keep the event order with this round-robin data transfer manner.
+The default strategy is round-robin.
+This means that an event emited by the upstream tasklet can be routed to any tasklet of consecutive downstream stage.
+This strategy helps with shaping the data traffic by evenly distributing the data flow among processors.
+We get the best performance with it.
+However, it is not possible to preserve the event ordering with this round-robin data transfer strategy.
+Events can be processed in order that doesn't match the source.

 If the pipeline is stateless or has no order-dependent stateful logic, the change of the event order will not affect the processing outcome.
-Maintaining the order in such pipelines does not matter.
-But when a pipeline contains a stage with order-dependent stateful logic, its outcome will be affected by the change of event order.
+Maintaining the order in such pipelines does not matter so the default routing strategy works well.

+Outcome of pipelines with order-dependent stateful logic depends on event ordering.
+An example is a pattern recognition or complex event processing pipelines.
 Also, external services that a pipeline interacts with can be stateful and their state can also be order dependent.
-When a pipeline has a stateful element, it should be checked if it is order-dependent.

-`Pipeline` has a property named `preserveOrder` and enabling this property instructs Jet to keep the order of events with the same partitioning key by avoiding the usage of round-robin edges and a unique data transfer path from source to sink is determined in the pipeline for each partition.
+For those cases, `Pipeline` has a `preserveOrder`property.
+Enabling this property instructs Jet to keep the order of events with the same partitioning key.
+Each partition will follow an unique data transfer path from source to sink.

 You can enable this property as follows: